ErArjun/NEXT-FULLSTACK-ECOM/README.md

 ```

 ## The Stack

-next.js app directory.
+next.js app directory

-prisma: to work with database.
+prisma: to work with database

-shadcn/ui and tailwindCSS: styling.
+shadcn/ui and tailwindCSS: styling

-resend: to send emails.
+resend: to send emails

-stripe : for payment.
+stripe : for payment

 zod: for validation.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.